ihalage/Speak_with_ChatGPT/README.md

-# Speak_with_ChatGPT
+# Speak with ChatGPT

-A simple python-only code to have a voice conversation with ChatGPT.
+A simple Python-only code to have a voice conversation with ChatGPT.